fusionengine-org/fusion/CONTRIBUTING.md

 ## Not following these rules
 If we see a pull request that doesn't follow these rules, we will tell you that, and close the pull request.
 We allow you to re-open a new pull request, but we expect you to have your code fixed.

+## Some technologies we are using
+- PDM: We are using pdm for our main interaction with the library.
+- pyproject.toml: Pythons way for setting up a project.
+A replacement for setup.py
+- pygame-ce, pygame_gui and pymunk: We are using all three of these libraries to develop fusion engine.